-The build-to-rent home model has been one of the fastest-growing sectors of the U.S. housing market, with demand from renters and investors exceeding supply.
+The build-to-rent home model has been one of the fastest-growing sectors of the U.S. housing market in 2019, according to Builder, with demand from renters and investors exceeding supply.
 Niche players and large publicly-held investors are attracted to the perfect trifecta of affordability, choice, and demand offered by build-to-rent homes.

 It used to be that real estate investors would buy a house from another homeowner, then turn it into a rental property instead of living in the home themselves.
 Build-to-rent real estate takes rental property investing to the next level by building new homes from the ground-up for the specific purpose of renting to tenants.